-Stockland’s National Customer Relations Manager, Nabeel Hassan, takes us through the five steps to moving day.
+Stockland’s National Customer Experience Manager, Chris Kenny, takes us through the five steps to moving day.

 Buying a townhome off the plan is an easy way to move into a brand new home in an established community – but there are a few things to consider before you make your final decision.